greenbone/docs/src/common/prerequisites.rst

   curl -O https://www.greenbone.net/GBCommunitySigningKey.asc
   gpg --import GBCommunitySigningKey.asc

-For understanding the validation output of the gpg tool it is best to mark the Greenbone Community Signing key as fully trusted.
+For understanding the validation output of the gpg tool, it is best to mark the Greenbone Community Signing key as fully trusted.

 .. code-block:: none